COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

-Home > Wellness Resources > Health Library > Hypopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]
+Home > Be Healthy > Health Library > Hypopharyngeal Cancer Treatment (Adult) (PDQ®): Treatment - Patient Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Hypopharyngeal cancer is a disease in which malignant (cancer) cells form in the tissues of the hypopharynx.

 The hypopharynx is the bottom part of the pharynx (throat).
 The pharynx is a hollow tube about 5 inches long that starts behind the nose, goes down the neck, and ends at the top of the trachea (windpipe) and esophagus (the tube that goes from the throat to the stomach).
 Air and food pass through the pharynx on the way to the trachea or the esophagus.
 Hypopharyngeal cancer forms in the tissues of the hypopharynx (the bottom part of the throat).
 It may spread to nearby tissues or to cartilage around the thyroid or trachea, the bone under the tongue (hyoid bone), the thyroid, the trachea, the larynx, or the esophagus.
 It may also spread to the lymph nodes in the neck, the carotid artery, the tissues around the upper part of the spinal column, the lining of the chest cavity, and to other parts of the body (not shown).